 - Price: free

-Xbox Game Bar, a built-in application within Windows 10, is an overlay that is capable of recording, live streaming, taking pictures, chatting with your friends, etc. with the minimal impact to gaming experience.
+Xbox Game Bar, more likely the best screen recorder for PC, is an overlay that is capable of recording, live-streaming, taking pictures, chatting with your friends, etc. with the minimal impact to gaming experience.

 The redesigned Game Bar is essentially widget based and personalized, which you can select your favored widgets and move them to whatever part of the screen.
 And in the following, I want to let you know how to customize and use your own Game Bar.